Fury (2014 film)

-Fury is a 2014 American war film written and directed by David Ayer, and starring Brad Pitt in the lead role, Shia LaBeouf, Logan Lerman, Michael Peña, Jon Bernthal, Jason Isaacs and Scott Eastwood.
-The film portrays US tank crews fighting in Germany during the final weeks of the European theater of World War II.
-Ayer was influenced by the service of veterans in his family and by reading books such as Belton Y. Cooper's Death Traps, about American armored units in World War II and the high casualty rates suffered by tank crews in Europe.
+Fury is a 2014 American war film written, directed, and co-produced by David Ayer.
+It stars Brad Pitt with Shia LaBeouf, Logan Lerman, Michael Peña, and Jon Bernthal as members of an American tank crew fighting in Nazi Germany during the final weeks of the European theater of World War II.
+Ayer was influenced by the service of military veterans in his family and by reading books such as Belton Y. Cooper's Death Traps, a 1998 memoir that underscores the high casualty rates suffered by American tank crews in combat against their better-equipped German counterparts.

-Production began in early September 2013, in Hertfordshire, England, followed by principal photography on September 30, 2013, in Oxfordshire.
-Filming continued for a month and a half at different locations, which included the city of Oxford, and concluded on November 13.
-Fury was released on October 17, 2014, received positive reviews, and grossed $211 million worldwide.
+Production began in England in early September 2013.
+Initial filming in Hertfordshire led to the start of principal photography in Oxfordshire on September 30, 2013.
+Filming continued in the city of Oxford and elsewhere and concluded on November 13, 2013.
+Fury was released on October 17, 2014, receiving generally positive reviews and grossing over $211 million worldwide.

 Plot

-In April of 1945, the Allies make their final push into Nazi Germany, encountering fanatical resistance.
-Don "Wardaddy" Collier, a battle-hardened U.S. Army Staff Sergeant in the Second Armored Division, commands an M4 Sherman tank nicknamed Fury and its veteran crew: gunner Boyd "Bible" Swan, loader Grady "Coon-Ass" Travis, driver Trini "Gordo" Garcia, and assistant driver–bow gunner "Red," all of whom have fought together since the North African campaign.
-Red is killed in a tank battle and replaced by Private First Class Norman Ellison, a young clerk from V Corps.
+In April 1945, during the Western Allied invasion of Germany, Don "Wardaddy" Collier, a battle-hardened US Army First Sergeant in the U.S. Second Armored Division, commands an M4A3E8 Sherman nicknamed Fury, whose crew—consisting of gunner Boyd "Bible" Swan, loader Grady "Coon-Ass" Travis, driver Trini "Gordo" Garcia, and assistant driver–bow gunner "Red"—have been together since the North African campaign.
+After Red is killed in action, he is replaced by Private First Class Norman Ellison, formerly a typist clerk.

-As Fury moves deeper into Germany, Norman's inexperience becomes dangerous: He fails to stop some Hitler Youth child soldiers from ambushing the platoon leader's tank with a Panzerfaust, which kills the entire crew.
-Later, he hesitates under fire during a battle with anti-tank guns.
-After the battle, Don orders Norman to execute a German prisoner.
-When he refuses, Don wrestles the pistol into his hand and forces him to pull the trigger, killing the prisoner and traumatizing Norman.
+The crew disdains Norman for his lack of combat experience and aversion to violence.
+As their tank column advances, Norman spots but does not fire on concealed Hitler Youth, who ambush the lead tank with a Panzerfaust, killing the platoon leader and his crew.
+Don furiously blames Norman for their loss and assumes command of the column.

-After the platoon captures a small town, Don and Norman search an apartment and encounter a German woman named Irma, and her younger cousin Emma.
-Don pays them for a hot meal and some hot water for a shave.
-Norman and Emma bond, and at Don's urging, the two go into the bedroom and become intimate.
-Later, as the four sit down to eat, the rest of the crew drunkenly barges in, harassing the women and bullying Norman, but Don firmly rebukes them.
-They are then called away for an urgent mission, but German artillery strikes the town as they prepare to leave, which kills Emma and further traumatizes Norman.
+Norman hesitates again during an assault on a tree line against infantry and anti-tank guns.
+After the battle, Don orders Norman to execute a captured German soldier.
+When he refuses, Don wrestles his revolver into Norman's hand and forces him to pull the trigger, killing the soldier and traumatizing Norman.